nwhitehead/booktool/website/content/privacy.md

 We are a Data Controller of your information.

-Shimmer Labs legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Information we collect and the specific context in which we collect the information:
+Shimmer Math Labs legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Information we collect and the specific context in which we collect the information:
-* Shimmer Labs needs to perform a contract with you
+* Shimmer Math Labs needs to perform a contract with you
-* You have given Shimmer Labs permission to do so
+* You have given Shimmer Math Labs permission to do so
-* Processing your personal information is in Shimmer Labs legitimate interests
+* Processing your personal information is in Shimmer Math Labs legitimate interests
-* Shimmer Labs needs to comply with the law
+* Shimmer Math Labs needs to comply with the law

-Shimmer Labs will retain your personal information only for as long as is necessary for the purposes set out in this Privacy Policy.
+Shimmer Math Labs will retain your personal information only for as long as is necessary for the purposes set out in this Privacy Policy.
 We will retain and use your information to the extent necessary to comply with our legal obligations, resolve disputes, and enforce our policies.

 If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
 If you wish to be informed what Personal Information we hold about you and if you want it to be removed from our systems, please contact us.